moonrepo/starbase/README.md

 ### Using listeners

-Listeners are async functionsthat are registered into an emitter, and are executed when the emitter emits an event.
+Listeners are async functions that are registered into an emitter, and are executed when the emitter emits an event.
 They are passed the event object as a `Arc<RwLock<T>>`, allowing for event and its inner data to be accessed;